sorbadek/peerverse_final_submission/README.md

 ### Deployment

-This project is configured for seamless deployment on [Vercel](https://vercel.com/).
-The `vercel.json` and Vite config ensure correct routing and static file serving.
+This project is configured for seamless deployment on [Netlify](https://peerverses.netlify.com/).
+The `netlify.toml` and Vite config ensure correct routing and static file serving.

 ## Project Structure